smyt022/smyt022/README.md

 ### Hey all, this is Samuel Torres 👋

-I'm a ECE 2T6+PEY at UofT.
+I'm a computer engineering student (2T6+PEY) at UofT.

 <!--
 **smyt022/smyt022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.